pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 }

 impl error::Error for SumFileError {
+    // the default impl for this method always returns None
-    fn source(&self) -> Option<&(dyn error::Error + 'static)> {
+    // but we can now override it to make it way more useful! fn source(&self) -> Option<&(dyn error::Error + 'static)> {
         Some(match self {
             SumFileError::Io(err) => err,